-- Including columns: There are as many full columns with tiles displayed as there are tiles specified. - Including lines: There are as many rows with tiles displayed as there are tiles specified. - Showing only one column: Only one column will appear.
-The width of the column depends on the number of tiles.
-For example, "2" means that two tiles fit next to each other on the screen, but since only one is to be displayed, this is half the size of the screen. - Showing only one row: Like Showing only one column, but for
+Show only one column - Only one column is displayed.
+The width of the column depends on the number of Tiles.
+"2" means, for example, that two tiles fit next to each other on the screen, but since only one is to be displayed, it is half the size of the screen.

+Show only one row - Like "Show only one column" only for rows.